Trimyristin: Isolation from nutmeg

-The isolation of trimyristin from powdered nutmeg is a common introductory-level college organic chemistry experiment.
-It is an uncommonly simple natural product extraction because nutmeg oil generally consists of over eighty percent trimyristin.
-Trimyristin makes up between 20-25% of the overall mass of dried, ground nutmeg.
+The isolation of trimyristin from powdered nutmeg is a common introductory-level exercise in organic chemistry courses.
+It is an uncommonly simple natural product extraction because nutmeg oil generally consists of over 80% trimyristin.
+Trimyristin makes up between 20–25% of the mass of dried, ground nutmeg.
 Separation is generally carried out by steam distillation and purification uses extraction from ether followed by distillation or rotary evaporation to remove the volatile solvent.
 The extraction of trimyristin can also be done with diethyl ether at room temperature, due to its high solubility in the ether.
 The experiment is frequently included in curricula, both for its relative ease and to provide instruction in these techniques.
 Trimyristin can then be used to prepare myristic acid or one of its salts as an example of saponification.